Pamir languages: Sanglechi–Ishkashimi

 There are about 2,500 speakers of Sanglechi and Ishkashmi in Afghanistan and Tajikistan respectively; they are not written languages.

 Wakhi

 There are around 58,000 speakers of the Wakhi language in Afghanistan, Tajikistan, China, Pakistan, and Russia.

 Status

-The vast majority of Pamir speakers in Tajikistan and Afghanistan also use Tajik (Persian) as a literary language, which is—unlike the languages of the Pamir group—a Southwestern Iranian tongue.
+The vast majority of Pamir speakers in Tajikistan and Afghanistan also use Persian as a literary language, the historical literary language of the Iranian world.
+Persian belongs to the Western Iranian branch, unlike the Pamir languages, which belong to the Eastern Iranian branch.
 The language group is endangered, with the total number of speakers roughly around 100,000 in 1990.

 Study

 One of the most prolific researchers of the Pamir languages was Soviet linguist Ivan Ivanovich Zarubin.
 Linguist Ross Perlin is also leading a Pamir languages research and preservation project at the Endangered Language Alliance.